 Frank said that the traffic diversion spelled out in the report could damage the historic John A. Roebling Suspension bridge or hurt the city’s Mainstrasse Village as more drivers use the Clay Wade Bailey Bridge.

-He said the other option outlined in the study would require higher tolls “or else the risk of bankruptcy for the bridge project would be a metaphysical certainty.”
+other option outlined in the study would require higher tolls “or else the risk of bankruptcy for the bridge project would be a metaphysical certainty.”

 Frank added that the study didn’t consider the cost Covington will bear from the extra wear and tear on side roads or the “lost revenue from business failures due to changes in traffic patterns.”